Volume 33 (2023)

 Abstract

-Sarkuh Porphyry Copper deposit is located about 6 km southwest of Sarcheshmeh porphyry copper deposit.
+The Sarkuh Porphyry Copper deposit is located about 6 km southwest of Sarcheshmeh porphyry copper deposit.
 Alterations in the region include advanced potassic, propylitic, phyllic and argillic.
 Copper mineralization is mainly associated with porphyry granodiorite mass.
-Minerals include chalcopyrite, pyrite, ...
+Minerals include chalcopyrite, ...
 Read More

 Economic Geology